-Alice Coltrane will always be my GO TO spin when I’m in between ideas/directions, a palette-cleanser if you will.
+Alice Coltrane will always be my go to spin when I’m in between ideas/directions, a palette-cleanser if you will.
 Her arrangements are borderline extra-terrestrial and I find constant inspiration in their limitlessness.

-A: My grandma was the heaviest early influences as far as the way my ears work (Hi Nana! she’s a Google’r so she might see this).
+My grandma was the heaviest early influences as far as the way my ears work.
+(Hi Nana! she’s a Googler so she might see this.)
 She’s a lover of many types of traditional folk music, which were the first sounds I really responded to as a kid.
-She’s also one of the most truly far out people I’ve ever spent time with– her love of mythology, nature, and the cosmos has been just as big of an influence on my listening habits as the actual music she exposed me to.
+She’s also one of the most truly far out people I’ve ever spent time with.
+Her love of mythology, nature, and the cosmos has been just as big of an influence on my listening habits as the actual music she exposed me to.
 She’s always been a constant supporter of my general curiosity, a factor that plays a massive role in the way I seek out and absorb music.

 Ha!
-She loves a lot of the traditional Irish and English folk balladry, which I connected with instantly because it’s basically the D&D of music (fair maidens, knights, dragons, questing, etc)!
+She loves a lot of the traditional Irish and English folk balladry, which I connected with instantly because it’s basically the D&D of music: fair maidens, knights, dragons, questing, etc.!

-I try my hardest to be as genre-less of a record collector as possible (which anyone who’s heard me DJ at a club and then also heard what I’ve been spinning at home can attest to!).
+I try my hardest to be as genre-less of a record collector as possible, which anyone who’s heard me DJ at a club and then also heard what I’ve been spinning at home can attest to!
 I’m soooooo down to explore just about anything.
-Sure there are sounds which I spend more time researching/buying than others (psych/folk/early electronics/etc), but the older I get, the more I truly believe there are only really two types of music — good and bad.
-I feel that the quicker you’re able to wrap your mind around that concept and drop the often restrictive genre card out of the equation– the more exciting your life as a collector (and more importantly, as a listener) will become.
+Sure, there are sounds which I spend more time researching/buying than others (psych/folk/early electronics/etc), but the older I get, the more I truly believe there are only really two types of music: good and bad.
+I feel that the quicker you’re able to wrap your mind around that concept and drop the often restrictive genre card out of the equation, the more exciting your life as a collector and, more importantly, as a listener will become.

 My feet next to a few piles of stuff I’ve been spinning at parties lately.

-Q: How did your passion for vinyl affected the rest of your life — friends, life partners, lifestyle, jobs?
+How did your passion for vinyl affect the rest of your life — friends, life partners, lifestyle, jobs?

 My entire life presented itself to me the moment I started buying records as a teen!
 I’ve always loved music but I honestly have no idea where the idea to get a turntable and start collecting came from.
 There was no vinyl around when I was growing up and there certainly wasn’t a turntable.
-I was fairly, umm, “indoor” as a kid and kept to myself while thinking about things like the world of Jim Henson and science fiction; especially Star Wars (ps- why do we record dudes all love Star Wars so much!?).
-My love of Star Wars lead me to an early appreciation of general mythology, specifically the studies of Joseph Campbell (one of Nana’s favorites).
-I can’t stop thinking about Bill Moyer’s interview with Campbell from the “Power Of Myth” series when trying to answer this question.
+I was fairly, umm, “indoor” as a kid and kept to myself while thinking about things like the world of Jim Henson and science fiction; especially Star Wars.
+(Why do we record dudes all love Star Wars so much?!)
+My love of Star Wars lead me to an early appreciation of general mythology, specifically the studies of Joseph Campbell, one of Nana’s favorites.
+I can’t stop thinking about Bill Moyers‘ interview with Campbell from the “Power Of Myth” series when trying to answer this question.
 Campbell is a massive advocate of “following your bliss” and believes that once you do so you’ll be guided by “hidden hands” down a path that’s always been there waiting for you.
-It’s a little far out, but in my case it’s totally fucking true!
-Sure there have been a number of missteps along the way, but without much premeditation– I managed to jump from a record store job as a teen straight into my 20’s where I worked for 4 different record labels while touring the world with loads of my favorite bands, and now I’ve entered my 30’s as a music supervisor & consultant for film, television and fashion while consistently traveling as a DJ (and I’m just now dipping my toes into some production ideas).
+It’s a little far out but in my case it’s totally fucking true!
+Sure there have been a number of missteps along the way, but without much premeditation.
+I managed to jump from a record store job as a teen straight into my twenties where I worked for four different record labels while touring the world with loads of my favorite bands, and now I’ve entered my thirties as a music supervisor and consultant for film, television, and fashion while consistently traveling as a DJ and I’m just now dipping my toes into some production ideas.
 I’ve truly done nothing more to get here but follow the music.

-Q: Where do you acquire your vinyl these days: flea markets, record shops, personal dealers, ebay, other online stores?
+Where do you acquire your vinyl these days?
+Flea markets, record shops, personal dealers, eBay, other online stores?

-A: I’ll get it wherever I can find it.
-I do quite a bit of online buying (dealers and auctions) for more specific “want list” kind of stuff but still I’m digging thru the shops at least 2 or 3 times a week (so many killer spots in LA but specific shouts to Ian at Wombleton in Highland Park, Scott Craig and his Records LA bins at the Last Bookstore Downtown, and Zane & Mahssa at Mt Analog in Highland Park).
+I’ll get it wherever I can find it.
+I do quite a bit of online buying through dealers and auctions for more specific “want list” kind of stuff but still I’m digging thru the shops at least two or three times a week.
+There are so many killer spots in LA but specific shout outs to Ian at Wombleton Records in Highland Park, Scott Craig and his Records LA bins at the Last Bookstore downtown, and Zane & Mahssa at Mount Analog in Highland Park.